What42Pizza/42s-Backrooms/README.md

 <br />

+- Taking photos / videos
+	- You can't bring items into the Backrooms, so taking photos and/or videos just isn't possible
 - Re-entering the Backrooms after exiting through stairs
 - Re-entering level 3 by going back down the ladder
 - Entering a level 2 bathroom